cminyard/gensio/FSK-SOAPY.rst

 This is primarily useful if you are working on the fsk gensio, trying to debug things or tweak values.
 You can save something and play it over and over trying different things.

+NOTE: The uncert does not work well on 19200bps.
+It seems to work fine with the other speeds.
+The reason for this is unknown at the moment.